crcn/tandem-old/docs/mvp/README.md

 Why would anyone want to use Tandem & Paperclip?

-- fast compile times
-- type safety
-- automatic visual regression testing
-  - possibly terminal tool for this
-- excellent error messaging
-- wow-factor is preview - should add some features around that
-  - meta-click to reveal source
-  - measurement tools

 What problems does Paperclip + Tandem introduce?

 - another language to learn
 - Not as flexible
   - should be offset by visual tooling & fast compile times

-Tandem pain points?

-- What if they don't have VSCode?
-  - Should be able to start Tandem web server

 Design Problems: